 Caroline Sherman Pastry Chef

 Caroline spent most of her life in Virginia, graduating with a Bachelor of Arts from Virginia Tech and a Master of Arts from the University of Virginia.
 While finishing her master’s thesis, she relocated to Charleston with her husband, Will.
 In 2009, she began working at Wild Olive as a host.
 When a pastry position opened at the restaurant the following year, Caroline won over the management staff with her inherent love of baking and home cooking skills.
-With no real “back of the house” experience, Caroline has dedicated herself to the professional world of pastry arts, which constantly challenges her to be creative and inspired.
+With no prior “back of the house” experience, Caroline has dedicated herself to the professional world of pastry arts, which constantly challenges her to be creative and inspired.
 Her work recently led her to study gelato at the Carpigiani Gelato University in Bologna, Italy.
-When she is not working, she enjoys cooking dinner with her fiancé and spending time with her dogs, Maya and Eve.
+When she is not working, she enjoys cooking dinner with her husband and spending time with her dogs, Maya and Eve.